Release Process#

 Versioning#

-We currently release all crates with the same version.
+We release all public workspace crates with the same version.

-The crates are published in reverse order of importance, releasing the final facade crate kube
+The crates are published in reverse order of inclusion, releasing the final facade crate kube

-last, so users who depend on this do not notice any version-mismatches during releases.
+last, so users do not notice any version-mismatches during releases.

 Cadence#

-We currently have no fixed cadence, but we still try to release roughly once a month, or whenever important PRs are merged (whichever is earliest).
+We have no fixed release cadence, but we still try to release roughly once a month, or whenever important PRs are merged (whichever is earliest).

 For maintainers: Cutting Releases#